General-Exp-3-Continual-Learning-Agent/HeXA-hierarchical-experimentalist-agents.github.io/training/README.md

 # Interphyre — RL Training Code

-This folder mirrors the Interphyre reinforcement-learning training stack from the `verl-tool-Interphyre` project.
-It contains the physics environment, the GRPO training framework (`verl` / `verl_tool`), the evolving skill-bank pipeline (`SKILL-RL`), the training/eval launch scripts, and the preprocessed datasets needed to reproduce runs.
+This folder contains the physics environment, the GRPO training framework (`verl` / `verl_tool`), the evolving skill-bank pipeline (`SKILL-RL`), the training/eval launch scripts, and the preprocessed datasets needed to reproduce runs.